LinxzSec/LinxzSec.github.io/_posts/2018-11-20-Rejetto HFS Remote Command Execution.md

 end; // enforceNUL
 ```

 Now, my Pascal knowledge isn't the best however as far as I can tell this function basically removes the first character so that you cannot inject a `%00` into the URL, I could be wrong so if anyone knows some Pascal and would like to help me understand this better please feel free to contact me on Twitter @LinxzSec or @Linxz on Discord, thanks!
+You can obtain all of the source code for HFS from Source Forge.

 ### Exploit